-The proceeds to be received by the Company from the sale of the Common Stock offered hereby (net of estimated underwriting discounts and commissions and offering expenses) will be approximately \$13.3 million, assuming an initial public offering price of \$8.25 per share.
+The proceeds to be received by the Company from the sale of the Common Stock offered hereby (net of underwriting discounts and commissions and estimated offering expenses) will be approximately \$12.0 million.
 The Company will not receive any proceeds from the sale of shares of Common Stock by the Selling Stockholders.

 The Company does not have a specific budget for the application of the net proceeds, which will be used for working capital, general corporate purposes and possible acquisitions of businesses, technologies or products complementary to the Company's business.
 A key element of the Company's growth strategy is to seek to acquire businesses, technologies or products involving one or more of the many ATE interface products related to its principal docking hardware and manipulator product lines.
 If the Company were to make any such acquisition, it might use a significant portion of the net proceeds or incur additional indebtedness in connection with such acquisition.
 A major purpose of this offering is to enable the Company to act upon acquisition opportunities by providing cash as well as a form of marketable security that can be used to fund one or more acquisitions.
-At the present time the Company is not engaged in any negotiations with third parties and has no specific agreements or plans with respect to such acquisitions, and there can be no assurance the Company will consummate any acquisition.
+At the present time the Company is not engaged in any negotiations with third parties and has no specific agreements or plans with respect to such acquisition.
 See "Risk Factors -- Broad Management Discretion as to Use of Proceeds" and "Business -- Strategy."